doctor-g/preproduction_Sp24/schedule.md

 ## Tuesday, Jan 16
 ### Prepare
 - Read Lemarchand 3&ndash;4 (Research, Game Prototyping: ~14 pages)
+- Choose a topic from our brainstorming.
-- Do two different forms of research from the reading based on our brainstorming results.
+  Do two different forms of research from the reading on this topic.
   Prepare a poster summarizing your results
 ### Meeting
 - Present research notes
 - Begin physical prototypes based on research

 ## Thursday, Jan 18
 ### Prepare
+- Use your research to develop a design question that you can answer with a physical prototype.
-- Complete a physical prototype, based on research, in approximately three hours
+- Complete a physical prototype, based on your research, in approximately three hours
 ### Meeting
-- Demonstrate prototypes
+- Demonstrate your prototypes

 ## Tuesday, Jan 23
 ### Prepare
 - Read Lemarchand 5 (Digital Prototyping: 11 pages)
+- Choose a design question from your research that you can answer with a digital prototype.
 - Prepare yourself for digital prototyping: prototyping tools, asset packs, etc.
 ### Meeting
 - Complete a one-hour digital prototype